hirnwunde/GCodeAFMotorV2/README.md

  - steps/[mm | in] translator
  - remove support for relative mode (G91) for simplification the stepps/[mm | in] translation
  - send actual position to PC-Software (VB.Net [the only language i can code GUIs ;)] - has to be coded)
+ - Soft limit switch (don't leave your defined working space)

 Work in proress:
 --------------

- - Soft limit switch (don't leave your defined working space)
+ - nothing ... have to wait for hardware so i can assemble the plotter.
+All I've done now was without any mechanics.

 TODO:
 --------------